oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/include/README.md

 | Filename       | Description
 ---              |---
 | constexpr_math.hpp | Defines utilities for statically computing math functions such as Log2.
-| pipe_utils.hpp | Defines utilities for working with pipes, such as PipeArray.
+| pipe_utils.hpp | Utility classes for working with pipes, such as PipeArray.
 | tuple.hpp | Defines a template to implement tuples.
 | unrolled_loop.hpp | Defines a templated implementation of unrolled loops.